Getting Started with Pocket for Mac

 If you’ve never used Pocket before, you’ll need to create an account.
 Just open the app and then click Sign up.

 Already use Pocket?
-Just enter your Pocket username or email address to log in.
+Just enter your Pocket email address to log in.
 If you signed up with your Google or Firefox Account, you must use your Pocket-specific password.
 Click here to learn how to create one.

 If you are having trouble logging into Pocket for Mac, here’s some helpful links: